CazB67/employee-directory/README.md

 ## Description
 ![Last Commit](https://img.shields.io/github/last-commit/cazb67/employee-directory) ![Top Language](https://img.shields.io/github/languages/top/cazb67/employee-directory) ![GitHub repo size](https://img.shields.io/github/repo-size/cazb67/employee-directory)

 An application where you are able to view an entire employee directory at once ensuring quick access to their information.
 When the user loads the page, a table of employees will render.
-The user is able to sort the table by at least one category and filter the users by at least one property.
+The user is able to sort the table by first name and filters the users if any of their details includes the letters input.
+This app  uses [Create React App](https://github.com/facebook/create-react-app) and Bootstrap CSS Framework.

 ## Table of Contents
 1. [Installation](#Installation)